mythril-forge/homebrew-spells/spells/level-2/find-vehicle.md

 When your vehicle drops to 0 hit points, it dies, and your familiar drifts to its home plane until you cast this spell again.

 You have a supernatural bond with the divine vehicle that allows you to drive beyond your normal ability.
-While driving the divine vehicle, you are considered proficient with vehicles of its type, and you add double your proficiency bonus to ability checks related to driving the vehicle.
+While driving the divine vehicle, you are considered proficient with vehicles of its type, and you add double your proficiency bonus to Ability Checks related to driving the vehicle.
 While driving the vehicle, you can make any spell you cast that targets only you also target the vehicle.

 While your divine vehicle is within 1 mile of you, a telepathic link is active.